Are your pets a member of the family?

 Insurance is probably one of the few things in life you hope you’ll never need to use but still want to have in the event you need it.

-The policy may be less expensive due to high deductible and low payouts.
-The policy could also have exclusions which leave you with out of pocket expenses and frustrated despite having paid the premium for years.
+The policy may be less expensive due to a high deductible and low payouts.
+However, it could also have exclusions that leave you with out-of-pocket expenses and frustration despite having paid the premium for years.

-Instead of looking at just price, try thinking in terms of value you gain for money.
+Instead of looking at just price, try thinking in terms of the value you gain for money spent.

 What Does The Policy Cover?

 There are different types of insurance policies on the market.
 Some insurance policies are “accident only,” which means they will only cover treatment if your pet has an accident.
-Other policies cover the treatment of preventative, accidents and illnesses.
+Other policies cover preventative treatment, accidents, and illnesses.
 The most comprehensive policies are plans designed to cover your pet from head to tail.

-Getting comprehensive coverage for your pet at a young age is a good idea, because this keeps the premium lower.
-It also helps you avoid having illnesses conditions that occur later in life being excluded for being a pre-existing condition.
-Accident coverage may not b as important if your pet is always indoors and isn’t very active.
+Getting comprehensive coverage for your pet at a young age is a good idea because this keeps the premium lower.
+It also helps you avoid having illnesses or conditions that occur later in life excluded because they are pre-existing.
+Accident coverage may not be as important if your pet is always indoors and isn’t very active.

 Read The Fine Print

-Before you commit to a policy, go through the fine print carefully and make sure you fully understand it.
-That way, you won’t have any unpleasant surprises when it’s time to make a claim and you find out there isn’t coverage.
+Before committing to a policy, carefully review the fine print and ensure you fully understand it.
+That way, you won’t have any unpleasant surprises when it’s time to make a claim, and you find out there isn’t coverage.

 The Bottom Line

-When you’re choosing the best insurance for your pet, you should base your decision on a number of factors.
-Think in terms of value for money and in terms of what your pet’s real needs are.
+When choosing the best insurance for your pet, consider several factors.
+Think about value for money and your pet’s real needs.

-Know what to look out for, and you’re well on your way to making a long-term investment in your pet’s well being.
+If you know what to look for, you’ll be well on your way to making a long-term investment in your pet’s well-being.

 Need an insurance quote?
 Get in touch!